Meet the Trustees and Committee

 Debra Hawley - Trustee

-is a lecturer at Wiltshire College.
+is a former lecturer at Wiltshire College.
 She previously spent ten years working as a customer services manager in the private sector.

 is a retired engineer.
 He has thirty years’ experience as a trustee and coach to youth sports teams.